dell/csm-docs/content/docs/getting-started/helmmodules/replication/installation.md

 Please follow the steps [here](./install-script) to install & configure Dell Replication Controller using script.

 #### _(Optional)_ FQDN Setup
-If CSM Replication is being deployed using two clusters in an environment where the DNS is not configured, and the cluster API endpoints are FQDNs, it is necessary to add the `<FQDN>:<IP>` mapping in the /etc/hosts file in order to resolve queries to the remote API server.
+If Container Storage Module Replication is being deployed using two clusters in an environment where the DNS is not configured, and the cluster API endpoints are FQDNs, it is necessary to add the `<FQDN>:<IP>` mapping in the /etc/hosts file in order to resolve queries to the remote API server.
 This change will need to be made to the /etc/hosts file on:
 - The environment that is performing the installation/management (wherever `repctl` or the install script is used).
 - Both dell-replication-controller-manager deployments.